felipeaz/microservices-boilerplate/README.md

 # go-microservices-boilerplate
 Microservices boilerplate built using Hexagonal architecture, DDD principles &amp; SOLID.

-It's build as a Monorepo structure where all the services are part of a big repository, but they still run independently.
+It was built in a Monorepo structure where all the services are part of a big repository, even though they're still running independently.